lanl/invenio-memento-proxy/README.md

-To adapt to your installation of invenio go to ./invenio-memento-proxy/timegate/examples, edit invenio.py with baseurl of  your invenio installation
+To adapt to your installation of invenio go to ./invenio-memento-proxy/timegate/examples, edit invenio.py with baseurl of  your invenio installation, restart service.

 ```bash
 baseurl = "https://data.caltech.edu/"